 (a) WQO.
 The Basin Plan contains a chemical constituent objective that incorporates state MCLs, contains a narrative objective, and contains numeric water quality objectives for certain specified water bodies for electrical conductivity, total dissolved solids, sulfate, and chloride.
-The U.S. EPA Ambient Water Quality Criteria for Chloride recommends acute and chronic criteria for the protection of aquatic life.
+The U.S. EPA National Ambient Water Quality Criteria (NAWQC) for Chloride recommends acute and chronic criteria for the protection of aquatic life.
+In addition, the Basin Plan contains numeric site-specific water quality objectives for electrical conductivity and chloride for the San Joaquin River in the vicinity of the discharge.
+The site-specific objectives for electrical conductivity are for the protection of the agricultural supply and fish and wildlife beneficial uses.
+The site-specific objectives for chloride are for protection of the MUN beneficial use.

 There are no U.S. EPA water quality criteria for the protection of aquatic life for electrical conductivity, total dissolved solids, and sulfate.
 Additionally, there are no U.S. EPA numeric water quality criteria for the protection of agricultural, livestock, and industrial uses.
 Numeric values for the protection of these uses are typically based on site specific conditions and evaluations to determine the appropriate constituent threshold necessary to interpret the narrative chemical constituent Basin Plan objective.
 The Central Valley Water Board must determine the applicable numeric limit to implement the narrative objective for the protection of agricultural supply.
-Table F-9, below, contains various recommended levels for EC or TDS, sulfate, and chloride.
+Table F-10, below, contains various recommended levels for EC or TDS, sulfate, and chloride.